haskell-distributed/distributed-process/documentation.md

 {% endhighlight %}

-Channels are particularly useful when you are sending a message that needs a response, because the code that receives the response knows exactly where it came from - i.e., it knows that it came from the `SendPort` connected to the `ReceivePort` on which it just received a response.
+Channels are particularly useful when you are sending a message that needs a response, because we know exactly where to look for the reply.

-Channels can sometimes allows message types to be simplified, as passing a `ProcessId` to reply to isn't required.
-Channels are not so useful when you need to spawn a process and then send a bunch a messages to it and wait for replies, because we can’t send the `ReceivePort`.
+Channels can also allow message types to be simplified, as passing a `ProcessId` for the reply isn't required.
+Channels aren't so useful when we need to spawn a process and send a bunch a messages to it, then wait for replies however; we can’t send a `ReceivePort` since it is not `Serializable`.

-ReceivePorts can be merged, so you can listen on several simultaneously.
-In the latest version of [distributed-process][2], you can listen for *regular* messages and on multiple channels at the same time, using `matchChan` in the list of allowed matches passed `receive`.
+`ReceivePort`s can be merged, so we can listen on several simultaneously.
+In the latest version of [distributed-process][2], we can listen for *regular* messages and multiple channels at the same time, using `matchChan` in the list of allowed matches passed `receiveWait` and `receiveTimeout`.

 ### Linking and monitoring